Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Methodology

 Inspired by \cite{allen2023physics, zhang2025interplay}, we train GPT2-style AR LMs \cite{radford2019language} from scratch.
 Pre-training is conducted on the combined corpus of train and evaluation content.
 We control four experimental variables: $K=\texttt{num\_template}$, $N=\texttt{num\_train\_samples}$, $E=\texttt{num\_training\_epochs}$, and $L=\texttt{num\_layers}$.

 After pre-training, we perform SFT \cite{ouyang2022training} on the SFT corpus (generated from train content only) to equip the model with question-answering capability.
 No experimental variables are introduced during SFT.
-More details about training setup see Appendix~\ref{app:training_setup}.
+More details about the training setup are provided in Appendix~\ref{app:training_setup}.

-\subsection{Evaluation Setup}
+\subsection{Evaluation setup}

 As shown in Figure~\ref{fig:Overall_framework}, we evaluate models with three complementary query sets: Memorize QA and Logic QA are derived from the Evaluation Graph, while in-context learning Logic QA is derived from the ICL Graph.
 Example queries are provided in Table~\ref{tab:eval_icl_qa_examples}.